Social Media Algorithms: What They Are and How to Improve Your Reach

 Social media giants like Facebook, Twitter, Instagram, and Pinterest use algorithms to attempt to predict what their users enjoy and want to see more often, based on how they engage with similar content within their platform.
 Each time a friend, family member, or page you follow publishes a piece of content, algorithms get to work analyzing it.

-This algorithmic timeline is the result of a buzzing hive of algorithms, working together to show you what the social media networks hope is content you’ll love every time you log into your social media account.
+This algorithmic timeline – what you see each time you open a social app – is the result of a buzzing hive of algorithms, working together to show you what the social networks hope is content you’ll love every time you log into your account.

 Social media is a critical piece of your digital strategy!
 Get the full scoop in Everything You Need to Know About Social Media SEO!